Battenburg markings: Quebec

 In Quebec, Battenburg-style markings are used on various EMS vehicles, though some of the markings are reminiscent of Sillitoe tartan.

+China

+Mainland

+Some police departments in Mainland China use battenburg markings on their police motorcycles, but there is no unified standard on the usage of battenburg markings.

+Battenburg markings are also used as surface markings on some roads in Wuxi, Jiangsu.
+These markings are set in front of the pedestrian crossing, which improves road safety along with other markings.

 Hong Kong

 Hong Kong was a British Dependent Territory until 1997.
 Some emergency vehicles and special vehicles in the Hong Kong Police Force, Hong Kong Fire Services Department, Auxiliary Medical Service, and Hong Kong St. John Ambulance use Battenburg markings.

 Czech Republic

-All Czech emergency vehicles, such as ambulances, use yellow-and-green Batternburg markings.
+All Czech emergency vehicles, such as ambulances, use yellow-and-green Battenburg markings.

 Denmark

 Danish emergency vehicles can have one of two options: a series of diagonal lines, or a Battenburg pattern.
 The diagonal lines must be either red-and-white or red-and-yellow at an angle of 45° ± 5° and have a width of 100 mm ± 2,5 mm.
 In the front and rear of the vehicle, the markings must be made symmetrical in a way that traffic is lead around the vehicle.